“ASCII Armor” #

 tool doesn’t produce the checksum at the end, and it doesn’t produce the header and footer lines.

-But those aren’t particularly exciting.
-The checksum may be omitted, and the header/footer lines could easily be added manually.
+But those differences aren’t particularly exciting.
+The checksum may be omitted for modern implementations, and the header/footer lines could easily be added manually.

-So effectively, OpenPGP ascii armor is just a slightly fancy variant of that the general purpose base64
+So effectively, OpenPGP ASCII armor is just a slightly fancy variation of the general purpose base64